shaek666/AI-Chatbot-Backend-Only/README.md

 The RAG pipeline integrates document retrieval with AI generation through these steps:

 1. **Document Storage**: Documents are chunked and stored with vector embeddings in Pinecone
-2. **Query Processing**: User queries are converted to embeddings using OpenAI's text-embedding model
+2. **Query Processing**: User queries are converted to embeddings using Mistral AI's embedding model.
 3. **Document Retrieval**: Semantic search finds the most relevant documents based on query similarity
 4. **Context Assembly**: Retrieved documents provide relevant context for response generation
-5. **AI Generation**: OpenAI GPT generates contextual responses using the retrieved information
+5. **AI Generation**: Mistral AI generates contextual responses using the retrieved information.

 This approach ensures responses are grounded in accurate, relevant information while maintaining natural conversation flow.